Don Shula: Miami Dolphins (1970–1995)

-In 1972, Shula led Miami to the NFL's first perfect season, ending with a 17–0 record and a 14–7 victory in Super Bowl VII over the Washington Redskins.
+In 1972, Shula led Miami to the NFL's first and only perfect season, ending with a 17–0 record and a 14–7 victory in Super Bowl VII over the Washington Redskins.
 No other team has since equaled that feat; the 2007 Patriots went undefeated until losing to the New York Giants in the Super Bowl.
 Shula strung together the wins despite the loss of his quarterback, Griese, due to injury in the fifth game of the season.
 He was replaced by 38-year-old Earl Morrall, who had been the backup to Unitas during Shula's years in Baltimore.
 Griese was able to return for the playoffs, leading the team in the Super Bowl win.
 That season, Shula would also be the first American professional football coach to reach 100 wins in his first decade as a head coach.

 Shula's 1973 team lost its second game of the season to the Oakland Raiders, ending an overall winning streak that stretched to 18 games.
 That run is tied for the third-longest in league history.
 The team finished with a 12–2 regular-season record and went on to win a second Super Bowl in a row, defeating the Minnesota Vikings 24–7.

 The 1974 Dolphins had a chance to win a third title in a row, but they fell to the Oakland Raiders 28–26 in an AFC divisional playoff game.
 With 35 seconds remaining in the game, Oakland quarterback Ken Stabler was in the process of being sacked by Dolphins defensive end Vern Den Herder when, just before he was tackled, he completed a desperation forward pass to his running back Clarence Davis in the game's final moments — since dubbed The Sea of Hands play.
 The Dolphins team was decimated the following season by the creation of the now-defunct World Football League and their inability to match contract offers from the rival league to three of its star players: Csonka, Warfield and Jim Kiick.
 All three left to join the Memphis Southmen for the 1975 season.

 Shula led the team to more winning seasons through the 1970s and into the 1980s, only posting a losing record once, in 1976 when the team finished 6–8.
 The team advanced to the playoffs in 1978, 1979 and 1981, but lost in the first round each time.
 The playoff loss in the 1981 season against the San Diego Chargers was a hard-fought back-and-forth battle that many sportswriters, players and coaches consider one of the greatest games ever played.
 Shula called it "maybe the greatest ever".
 The Chargers won the so-called Epic in Miami 41–38 with a field goal in double-overtime.